lagua/rst/README.md

 --------

 RST abstracts from HTTP methods and content negotiation as to provide a standard architecture (best practices) for REST functionality.
-It's inspired by [Persevere](http://persvr.org) implements the following patterns:
+It's inspired by [Persevere](http://persvr.org) and implements the following patterns:

 * Model: A target path (from a REST perspective) is considered to be /path/to/collection
 * Identity: The entire path following the collection is considered to be an id, and may contain slashes.